libelle17/neuserver/README.md

 another until the fax number is found. <br>
-Such sql commands shall deliver (at least) 2 fields (with a user defined sense), whose contents, separated by a comma, will be used by &quot;neuserver&quot; to name the received faxes.
+Such sql commands shall deliver (at least) 2 fields (with a user defined sense), whose contents, separated by a comma, will be used by neuserver to name the received faxes.
 Before applied, within the sql commands the string &rsquo;&&faxnr&&&rsquo; will be replaced by the current fax number.
 Example: <i><br>
 select concat(haname,&rsquo;, &rsquo;,ort,&rsquo;,